Ross seal: Description

 The Ross seal is able to produce a variety of complex twittering and siren-like sounds that are performed on ice and underwater, where they carry for long distances.
 The underwater siren sound can be composed of two harmonically unrelated superimposed tones that are pulsed with the same rhythm.
-Uniquely, the vocalizations, whether on ice or in water, are made with a closed mouth - emitting no air.
+Uniquely, the vocalizations, whether on ice or in water, are made with a closed mouth—emitting no air.
 The purpose of these sounds is unknown, though their distinctive nature and long range are likely to facilitate either encounters or avoidance of individuals.

+Compared to other earless seals, the Ross seal has reduced semicircular canals and parafollicular volume.
+These traits are adapted because of their preferred aquatic lifestyle.

 Range and population status

 Although its close relatives Weddell seals, crabeater seals and leopard seals are ubiquitous in Antarctic waters, the Ross seal is an uncommon and relatively unknown animal, considered to be the least common pack ice seal.
 It almost never leaves the Antarctic Ocean, with the very rare exception of stray animals found around subantarctic islands, and uniquely, off the south coast of Australia.
 Nonetheless, its distribution is circumpolar, with individuals found in low densities - usually singly - in very thick pack ice in all regions of the continent.

 The total Ross seal population is estimated at around 130,000 individuals, but there is great uncertainty in this estimate (reported 95% confidence intervals range from 20,000 to 227,000).
 Thus, very little is known about trends in the population.
 A genetic survey did not detect evidence of a recent, sustained genetic bottleneck in this species, which suggests that populations do not appear to have suffered a detectable and sustained decline in the recent past.

 Interactions with humans have been limited.
 They have been collected historically by Antarctic expeditions and for scientific collections.
 Their range does not generally overlap with commercial fishing.